-Years later, with his wrestling career behind him, Mansfield reflected on his 20/20 interview, having this to say in an interview with the Orlando Sentinel.
-“When I did that, I did it for all the young guys out there night after night busting their butts who were being taken advantage of by some of the promoters.
+Years later, with his wrestling career behind him, Mansfield reflected on his 20/20 interview.
+In an interview with the Orlando Sentinel, he said, "When I did that, I did it for all the young guys out there night after night busting their butts who were being taken advantage of by some of the promoters.
 Do you think wrestling stars of today would be making the huge dollars they are if I had not stepped up and said what I said?
-I think not.”
+I think not."

 The Slaps Heard Round the Wrestling World